ashleychontos/pySYD/README.md

-SYD-PYpline is the python translation of IDL asteroseismic pipeline SYD ([Huber et al. 2009](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract)) for automated extraction of global asteroseismic parameters.
+SYD-PY is the python translation of IDL asteroseismic pipeline SYD ([Huber et al. 2009](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract)) for automated extraction of global asteroseismic parameters.
 Please note that SYD-PY is actively being developed, so most of the available code and documentation is currently under construction.
 Feel free to email me at achontos@hawaii.edu for more details or new ideas for implementations within the package.

 ### * The main goal is asteroseismology-friendly software for the non-asteroseismology user *